xythobuz/yasab/README.md

 The optional parameter, q, can be a character that is sent to reset the target.
 > Usage: uploader /dev/port /path/to.hex [q]

+## Android Uploader

+I've also written a YASAB Uploader implementation in Java for Android.
+It is used in my [xyCopter Remote Control App](https://github.com/xythobuz/xyControl/tree/master/tools/xyCopter).

 ## Protocol

 38400, 8N1, XON-XOFF will be used for data transmission.